Cov-ComSec/Cov-ComSec.github.io/content/posts/owasp_sqli_xss/index.md

 - Steal cookies & send them to a remote server (could lead to session hijacking)
 - Deface websites (E.g. create tech support scam pop-ups)
 - Preform actions on behalf of the user (such as transactions)
-- Create iframes – this can allow you to embed different webpages into another.
+- Create iframes – this can allow you to embed different webpages into one another.
 One use of this could be to spoof a login page (so instead of logging in they send credentials to your server) – great for phishing!
 - Capture keystrokes
-- Read all the data on a victims webpage (could reveal sensitive information).
+- Read all the data on a victim's webpage (could reveal sensitive information).

 Please note that this was a quick intro to a larger topic, if you wish to find out more I recommend [this article.](https://pentest-tools.com/blog/xss-attacks-practical-scenarios/)